globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 >
 >##### Detailed Requirement Statements
 >
->This section will list the requirements statement / business rule for each BDD scenario associated with the use case.
+>This section will list the requirements statement / business rule for each BDD scenario associated with the use case.(Tony: couldn't there multiple BDD scenarios for a single requirements statement?)
+(Mike: Yes but I didn't think that detail mattered.
+We made the reporting framework smart enough to ignore duplicate statements.)
 It is automatically generated from the text at the beginning of each BDD scenarios.
 >  - Configurations can be opened and closed from the Designer (Example of a Detailed Requirement Statement that would describe a BDD scenario)
 >  - Accessing the Designer requires valid credentials.
 >  - ...